-To test the variable consideration recognized as revenue and the revenue returns liability, we performed audit procedures that included, among others, an evaluation of the Company's methodology and significant assumptions, and tested the completeness and accuracy of the historical data utilized in the estimate.
-In our assessment of the methodology, we considered changes in the business, changes to specific distributor contracts and evaluated significant assumptions used by comparison to current trends and recent transactions.
+To test the variable consideration recognized as revenue and the revenue returns liability, we performed audit procedures that included, among others, an evaluation of the Company's methodology and significant assumptions and estimates, and tested the completeness and accuracy of the historical data utilized in the estimates.
+In our assessment of the methodology, we considered changes in the business, changes to specific distributor contracts, and evaluated significant assumptions used by management by comparison to current trends and recent transactions.
 We also evaluated the accuracy of management's assumed product returns and expected price concessions from prior periods by comparing to subsequent actual activity.

-Accounting for Acquisition
+Accounting for Discontinued Operations